gnadnivek/gnadnivek.github.io/README.md

 [Amazon Voice Setup
 (](https://github.com/alexa/alexa-avs-sample-app/wiki/Raspberry-Pi#lets-get-started)Do
-Not install the wake word activation). why?
+Not install the wake word activation).

 Base on the AVS link provided, the setup is as follows: